JureSotosek/npm-to-elasticsearch/README.md

 It will replicate all npm packages to an Elasticsearch index and keep it up to date.

 The replication should always be running.
-If the process fails, restart but input correct values in to the config.
+If the process fails, restart but set correct values as env variables.
+Config values from the [config](./src/config.js) file get overwriten by the env variables with the same name.

 ## Development